 In order to create a seamless look, the dentist may need to combine treatments, such as whitening all the teeth first, then applying porcelain veneers to a few that are disproportional or oddly shaped.
 And some patients may need more extensive treatment, such as a gum lift.
 In this case a cosmetic dentist may work closely with an oral surgeon, to design the improved gumline.

+Learn more about the many cosmetic smile changes that can be made to your smile.
 When deciding what treatment or which combination of procedures is right for you, make sure your cosmetic dentist knows which issues are causing you embarrassment, as well as what your dream smile looks like.
 While you might offer a celebrity’s grin as an example of what you want, a skilled, artistic dentist will help bridge the gap between that inspiration and what you have.
 Together you and your dentist can create a one-of-a-kind enhancement that accents your natural beauty, rather than detracting from it.
+If you already have a dentist, confirm the dental treatment advice that was given.

 We do it every single day whether we notice or not.
 Your appearance can affect the way others perceive you, improve your relationships with colleagues, neighbors, and friends, and even attract career opportunities.
 If you smile less confidently than you should, you are missing out!
 Not only does it impact interpersonal relationships, it is actually good for you.
 There are many psychological and health benefits to smiling frequently.
 Our staff has listed some interesting smile facts below.